sahara581/site/README.md

 # README

 This repository contains multiple sites by me, sahara581.
+The files in this repository are primarily for the creator's learning, play and practical use, and include HTML games and practical tools.

 All files in this repository are provided under the MIT License.
 For more information about the license, [please click here](#chap-license).